Tell people Tech-Talk is coming. Here are some ideas.

 When to use this method: You have been using MailChimp as your method of communicating to your list.

 How it works: We send you Tech-Talk each week.
 You forward the email as you would any other to your MailChimp account.
 The formatting stays in place.
-NOTE: If you want to track the opens, see this video clip on August 20, 2019.
+NOTE: If you want to track the opens, SEE THIS VIDEO .
+Scroll down to AUGUST 20, 2019.

 D. Your Regular Email